bryandj/BAM-DATA-FINAL/README.md

 ### # 10 Jarque-Bera Test + Threshold Identifier
 - Ran Jarque-Bera test, which is a goodness of fit test, that tests whether the sample data has a skewness and kurtosis matching a normal distribution
-- Created threshold identifier to visualize additional outliers I need to take out and find threshold cutoffs for each parameter.
+- Created threshold identifier to visualize additional outliers I need to take out and find threshold cutoffs for each parameter

 <img src="images/thresh.png"/>
 <img src="images/thresh_1.png"/>

 ### # 11 K-Nearest Neighbor Classifier
-- Ran Classifier to determine which protocol contributes the most to BAMScore
+- Ran classifier to determine which protocol contributes the most to BAMScore

 <img src="images/kn.png"/>